Date

 How Much Does Sedation for Wisdom Teeth Removal Cost and Is It Covered by Insurance?

 Sedation costs vary by method, length of time, provider qualifications, and local pricing.
 The ranges below are general estimates to help with planning rather than exact quotes.
 Insurance coverage is inconsistent: some plans cover sedation when it’s medically necessary, while others consider it elective.
 Financing options are often available to ease out‑of‑pocket costs.
-The table that follows outlines typical cost ranges and common insurance and financing notes so you know what to expect before contacting your provider for exact pricing.

 What Are Typical Cost Ranges for Local, Oral, IV, and General Sedation?